Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

     This step is necessary to optimize the module for execution in ZK mode, where none of the RPC-related logic is needed.
     Zero Knowledge mode uses a different serialization format, so serde is not needed.
-    The `sov-state` module maintains same logic, so its `native` flag only enabled in that case.
+    The `sov-state` module maintains the same logic, so its `native` flag is only enabled in that case.

 2. Define `Call` messages, which are used to change the state of the module.

     ```rust
+    // in call.rs
     use sov_modules_api::Context;

     #[cfg_attr(feature = "native", derive(serde::Serialize), derive(serde::Deserialize))]